Amhara Region: Water flow

-According to the Ethiopian government website, the Amhara Highlands receive 80% of Ethiopia’s total annual rainfall of and are the country's most fertile and climatically hospitable region.
+According to the Ethiopian government website, the Amhara Highlands receive 80% of Ethiopia’s total annual rainfall and are the country's most fertile and climatically hospitable region.
 Lake Tana, in the Amhara Region, is the source of the Blue Nile—at Bahir Dar.
 When the Blue Nile's flow is at maximum volume (during the rainy season from June to September), it supplies about two-thirds of the water of the Nile proper.
-Until the 1970 completion of the Aswan High Dam in Egypt, the Blue Nile, together with the Atbara River to its north (which also flows out of the Ethiopian Highlands), caused annual Nile floods that contributed to the fertility of the Nile Valley.
-This aided the rise of ancient Egyptian civilization, which in turn enabled the development of Egyptian mythology.
+Until the completion of the Aswan High Dam in 1970, the Blue Nile and the Atbara River contributed to the annual flooding of the Nile, depositing fertile silt across the Nile Valley.

 Lake Tana

 Lake Tana contains several islands, whose numbers vary depending on the water level in the lake.
 (Over the last 400 years, that level has fallen about 2 m.)
-In the early 17th century, according to a contemporaneous report by Manoel de Almeida, a Portuguese missionary, there were 21 islands, which he described as "formerly large, but now much diminished,” and seven or eight of them had monasteries on them.
+In the early 17th century, according to a contemporaneous report by Manoel de Almeida, a Portuguese missionary, there were 21 islands, which he described as "formerly large, but now much diminished," and seven or eight of them had monasteries on them.
 In the late 18th century, James Bruce visited the area and noted that, though the locals reported that there were 45 inhabited islands, he believed that "the number may be about eleven."
-A mid-twentieth-century account reported 37 islands and said that 19 of were the current or former sites of either monasteries or churches.
+A mid-twentieth-century account reported 37 islands and said that 19 of them were the current or former sites of either monasteries or churches.